GowthamiNanapollu/Grain_classification/README.md

 ---

-## 📌 Features
+##  Features

-- 🧠 Built with **Transfer Learning** using Keras/TensorFlow
+-  Built with **Transfer Learning** using Keras/TensorFlow
 - 🌾 Classifies rice into 5 types:
   - Basmati
   - Jasmine
   - Arborio
   - Ipsala
   - karacadag
-- 🖼️ Upload an image and get predictions instantly
+-  Upload an image and get predictions instantly
-- 📊 Shows prediction with confidence score
+-  Shows prediction with confidence score
-- 🧠 Model code available in `model.ipynb`
+-  Model code available in `model.ipynb`
-- 🎨 Modern UI with navbar, background, and animations

 ---